 At every stage, surveying should be done very carefully.
 Special precautions should be taken while levelling the instrument, reading the staff, holding the staff vertically over the stations, taking back sight reading at the last station of the former set up in case of change points, checking the office work in detail, etc.

-This unit gives the learners an overall idea about the levelling and contouring methods. levelling is a process of deternining the height of one level relative to another.
+This unit gives the learners an overall idea of contouring method.
+Contouring is a process of interpolation of lines or isopleths joining places of equal elevatous of a given aersial unit.